-registrations (collectively, the Registration Actions), and Registration Amendments violate FIFRA and its implementing regulations;

-- 2. Declare that EPA failed to support the Registration Actions, dicamba product registrations, and Registration Amendments with substantial evidence; - 3.
-Declare that EPA violated the ESA by failing to complete consultation necessary to ensure that the Registration Actions are not likely to jeopardize the continued existence of listed species or destroy or adversely modify their critical habitat and by failing to address 2021 incidents in the Registration Amendments; - 4.
+- 1. Declare that the Registration Actions and dicamba product registrations (collectively, the Registration Actions), as amended in 2022 and 2023, violate FIFRA and its implementing regulations; - 2.
+Declare that EPA failed to support the Registration Actions and dicamba product registrations, as amended in 2022 and 2023, with substantial evidence; - 3.
+Declare that EPA violated the ESA by failing to complete consultation necessary to ensure that the Registration Actions, as amended in 2022 and 2023, are not likely to jeopardize the continued existence of listed species or destroy or adversely modify their critical habitat and by failing to address 2021 incidents in the Registration Amendments; - 4.
 Declare that the Registration Actions and product registrations are new uses that required public notice and comment, and EPA's failure to provide notice and comment violations of FIFRA and the APA; - 5.
-Set aside, or vacate, the Registration Actions, and product registrations, and Registration Amendments in whole or part as needed to stop their sale and use; - 6.
+Declare that the Registration Actions violated EPA's mandatory procedures for registrations following cancellation orders; - 6.
+Set aside, or vacate, the Registration Actions and product registrations, as amended in 2022 and 2023, in whole or part as needed to stop their sale and use; - 7.
 Prohibit any continued use of existing, already sold pesticide products registered under the now-vacated registrations;